 A little planning now can make for a more restful, stress-free vacation.
-Make arrangements to keep your work life and home life on track when you’re away.
+Make arrangements to keep your life on track when you’re away.

-- Take time to set up recurring automatic payments for your vehicle, insurance, mortgage or other monthly bills.
+- Take time to set up recurring automatic payments for your vehicle, insurance, mortgage and other monthly bills.

 - Convert to paperless billing to prevent mail from piling up in your mailbox.